Catilli/LinkageClock/README.md

 ## Project Objective

-Develop a WordPress plugin for desktop-only employee time tracking, including Time In, Time Out, Lunch Start, Lunch End, individual employee profiles, and payroll-ready reporting with export capability.
+Develop a WordPress site for desktop-only employee time tracking, including Time In, Time Out, Lunch Start, Lunch End, individual employee profiles, and payroll-ready reporting with export capability.
 The system must feature a main dashboard displaying real-time clock-in and clock-out status of all employees.

 ## Deliverables